Try for free

 • Templates

-Who is this tool for?
+Who is ProofHub for?

 ProofHub is best suited for medium- to large-sized teams in need of typical functionalities like task management as well as file proofing for projects.
-Because ProofHub charges a hefty flat fee instead of by user, the tool is likely too expensive for freelancers or smaller teams.
+Because ProofHub charges a hefty flat fee instead of by the user, the tool is likely too expensive for freelancers or smaller teams.

 • Essential plan: $50 per month for unlimited users and 40 projects